James Blake (tennis)

-James Riley "The Baker" Blake (born December 28, 1979) is an American former professional tennis player.
-He was known for his speed and powerful, flat forehand.
-During his career, Blake amassed 24 singles finals appearances (winning 10 of them), while his career-high singles ranking was world No. 4.
-His career highlights included reaching the final of the 2006 Tennis Masters Cup, the semifinals of the 2008 Beijing Olympics (upsetting world No. 1 Roger Federer en route), the quarterfinals of the 2008 Australian Open and 2005 and 2006 US Open, as well as two titles at the Hopman Cup (2003, 2004) and being the American men's singles No. 1.
-Blake was a key performer for the victorious United States 2007 Davis Cup team, going 2–0 in the championship tie vs. Russia at second singles.
+James Riley Blake (born December 28, 1979) is an American former professional tennis player.
+He won 10 titles on the ATP Tour (out of 24 finals contested), reaching a career-high singles ranking of world No. 4.
+His career highlights included reaching the final of the 2006 Tennis Masters Cup, the semifinals of the 2008 Beijing Olympics (beating world No. 1 Roger Federer en route), the quarterfinals of the 2008 Australian Open and 2005 and 2006 US Opens, two titles at the Hopman Cup (in 2003 and 2004) and being the American No. 1 in men's singles.
+Blake was also a key performer for the victorious United States 2007 Davis Cup team, winning both his matches in the championship tie against Russia.

-In 2005, Blake was presented with the Comeback Player of the Year award for his remarkable return to the tour.
-Later, in 2008, Blake was awarded another honor by the ATP, where he was named the Arthur Ashe Humanitarian of the Year.
+In 2004, Blake fractured a vertebra in an accident while training.
+He made a full recovery, and in 2005 he was presented with the Comeback Player of the Year award for his return to the tour.
+Later, in 2008, Blake was named the Arthur Ashe Humanitarian of the Year.
 Blake's autobiography, Breaking Back: How I Lost Everything and Won Back My Life, co-written with Andrew Friedman, discussed his comeback after his 2004 season.
 It was released on July 3.
 2007, and debuted at No. 22 on the New York Times Best Seller list.